ayeletperes/piglet/README.md

 The code in the repository is for creating an R package for the allele clusters (ACs) and the allele-based genotype.

 The Scripts folder will hold the function of the package.
-The functions will be devided into several sections.
+The functions are divided into several sections.

 ## Functions